wifinigel/wiperf/mkdocs/docs/probe_prepare.md

 ```

 #### Wireless Configuration
-The RPi needs to be configured to join the wireless network that you'd like to test.
+The RPi needs to be configured to join the wireless network that you'd like to test (assuming you want to test over a wireless connection - omit this step if you are testing wired only).
 To join a network, we need to configure the wireless interface and provide the network credentials to join the network.
 To achieve this, we need to edit two files via the CLI of the RPI:

 ```
 /etc/wpa_supplicant/wpa_supplicant.conf